directus-labs/guest-authoring/next-auth-with-directus/index.md

 ```

-This will install Nextjs with Typescript and TailwindCSS configurations ready to use.
+This will install Nextjs with Typescript and TailwindCSS configurations that are ready to use.

 Navigate into the `client` folder with the command: